sctensor/ai-systems-architecture/src/pages/about.md

 title: About - AI Systems Architecture
 ---

-# About

-I work as an AI systems architect, advisor, and research synthesizer.
-My focus is on understanding how production AI systems behave under real constraints—cost, latency, scale, and organizational dynamics.
-This site documents ongoing work in that domain.
+I work as an **AI Systems Architect**, focused on how AI systems are designed, integrated, and operated in practice.

+My work sits at the intersection of:
+- system architecture
+- infrastructure and execution constraints
+- long-term reliability
+- decision-making under uncertainty

+I spend most of my time analyzing systems that appear to work on the surface but fail under scale, integration, or time.

+This site reflects that focus.